Internet Sex Crimes Defense Attorney Massachusetts

 Possible Defenses Under Massachusetts Law

-Lack of Knowledge or Intent Many internet sex crime statutes require proof that the defendant knew the recipient was a minor or specifically intended to commit an underlying offense.
-Evidence of misrepresentation about age or lack of specific intent can be powerful defenses.
+Many internet sex crime statutes require proof that the defendant knew the person involved was a minor or specifically intended to commit an underlying offense.
+Evidence of misrepresentation about age, or the absence of specific intent, can be powerful defenses.
+Intent is an element the prosecution must prove, not one you must disprove.

-Do not talk to police or investigators without a lawyer present
+Do not talk to police or investigators without a lawyer present -- this is critical in any digital evidence case

 Do not discuss your case with anyone except your attorney